Installing and Configuring PASW

 Note: Provision your Master Compilation Job with at least 100 GB of disk space.

 Note: If you use vSphere, you must create your own stemcell.
 The default root disk size of Windows stemcells v1803.2 and later in the 1803 line is 30 GB.
 Pivotal recommends setting the root disk size of your Windows stemcell for vSphere to 30 GB.
-For more information, see Creating a vSphere Windows Stemcell.
+For more information, see Creating a Windows Stemcell for vSphere Manually or Creating a Windows Stemcell for vSphere Using stembuild (Beta).

 Go to Stemcell Library.